 She fought for what she’s worth.
 Celebrities: They’re just like us!
 As in, negotiating compensation is tough for women in any industry, regardless of fame.
 “A guy wouldn't have any problem asking for $600,000 an episode,” Pompeo said.
 “And as women, we're like, ‘Oh, can I ask for that?
 Is that OK?’”

 It’s time to kick that thinking to the curb.
 Knowing that your current pay can dictate your future earnings should propel you to ask for more.
-Here are some tips on when and how to ask for that pay bump — and get what you deserve.
+Find your leverage, make the ask, and get what you deserve.
+Speaking of ...

 She knows her business.
 Part of advocating for what you deserve is also showing your value to the company.
 Translation: Break out the numbers.